South Australia–Victoria border dispute: Smalley and Todd survey

 As a result of their observations Smalley and Todd declared the new 141st meridian.
 This led to the discovery that the proclaimed border on the ground was at least two miles and 19 chains (3.6 km) to the west of the more accurate measurement of the 141st meridian.
 A new border between New South Wales and South Australia on the newly-verified 141st meridian line, was jointly accepted by Smalley, on behalf of the New South Wales Government, and Todd, on behalf of the South Australian Government, and new N.S.W.- S.A border markers were set in place.
 This border realignment had other implications, as the 141st meridian also forms part of the Queensland-South Australian border (between what is now Cameron Corner and Haddon Corner) and the original Victoria-S.A. border had been supposed to lie on the same meridian.
-However, despite the involvement of the Melbourne Observatory in the astronomical work, Victoria was not a party to this agreement and did not agree to a corresponding realignment of its border with South Australia.
+The survey of the Queensland-S.A. border had not yet taken place and, when it was done, used the actual 141st meridian.
+However, despite the involvement of the Melbourne Observatory in the astronomical work, Victoria was not a party to the agreement, between South Australia and New South Wales, and did not agree to a corresponding realignment of its border with South Australia.

 The "Disputed Territory" as it was termed between the surveyed border and the actual 141st meridian contained over 500 square miles (1295 km2) of land.
 By 1849, 47% of it had already been sold freehold or leased out by the Victorian Government.
 If the more accurate border had been adopted, Victoria would not have owned the land to be able to sell or lease it.
 This was the beginning of the battle of the Disputed Territory, a bone of contention which was to last for more than forty years.